dcluomax/lan-detect/README.md

 This will start the Flask application and open it on port 5000.
 You can then access the following endpoints:

 `/scan`: scans the network for connected devices and returns a JSON list of devices, along with a known parameter indicating whether each device is known or unknown.
-`/known-macs`: returns a JSON list of known MAC addresses.
 `/start`: starts a scheduler that scans the network at a specified interval (default 60 seconds).
 `/stop`: stops the scheduler.
 API Reference